StackVista/stackstate-docs/use/problem-analysis/about-problems.md

 ### Contributing causes

 A problem can contain any number of contributing causes.
 These are all the unhealthy elements that depend on the problem's root cause element.
 A change in the health state of elements might result in contributing causes being added to or removed from an existing problem.
-It's possible for a single unhealthy element to be a contributing cause in two separate problems - if there are two potential root cause elements for an element's unhealthy state, StackState will see this as two separate problems.
+It's possible for a single unhealthy element to be a contributing cause in two separate problems - if there are two potential root cause elements for an element's unhealthy state, Rancher Observability will see this as two separate problems.

 When a contributing cause element is added or removed, a `Problem updated` event is generated.